mirceaulinic/mirceaulinic.github.io/_posts/2016-12-01-configuration-management-with-salt-and-napalm.md

 ## Configuration templates

 Using one of the [supported templating engines](https://docs.saltstack.com/en/develop/ref/renderers/all/index.html) we can easier control the configuration and have it consistent across the network.
-In this tutorial I will be working only with Jinja templates, although opther users may prefer [cheetah](https://pythonhosted.org/Cheetah/) or [mako](http://www.makotemplates.org/) etc.
+In this tutorial I will be working only with Jinja templates, although otther users may prefer [cheetah](https://pythonhosted.org/Cheetah/) or [mako](http://www.makotemplates.org/) etc.

 The command used is [net.load_template](https://docs.saltstack.com/en/develop/ref/modules/all/salt.modules.napalm_network.html#salt.modules.napalm_network.load_template).
 It works very similar to the previous command (by default will load merge, commit etc.) - to change this behaviours one can use again ```test```, ```replace``` arguments.
 Examples: